-You can also mix in some cinnamon powder into the honey as well.
+You can also mix in some cinnamon powder into the honey, as well.
 Cinnamon bark powder’s phytochemical makeup causes it to have potent antifungal capabilities.
-Just make sure you don’t add so much cinnamon powder to your honey that it loses its viscosity; it should flow and stick to the skin nicely!
+Just make sure you don’t add so much cinnamon powder to your honey that it loses its viscosity; it should flow and stick to the skin easily.
 For more information about how honey can cure Candida problems, you may want to check this article out: Honey for Yeast Infection.

 12 Hour All-Natural Candida Eliminator

 One woman you may have heard about regarding her struggle with vaginal yeast infections is Sarah Summer.
 Sarah frequently developed vaginal Candidiasis and could not find any help with treatments she tried or from her doctor.
 It wasn’t until her doctor informed her there was nothing he could do to get rid of a particularly severe vaginal yeast infection Sarah had gotten that things changed.

 Sarah and her husband Robert decided to start researching the medical information related to her Candida problem to find a solution for Sarah’s supposedly permanent vaginal infection.
 After a lot of research, trial and error, they found a powerful solution.
 The key to this new treatment was that Sarah had focused on the underlying conditions that predisposed her to Candida attacks.
 Once she addressed these issues, she found she was totally yeast free.
 Even her recurrent vaginal yeast infections—that used to happen routinely after she would get an infection cleared up—went away as well.